What platforms and softwares should you include in your martech stack?

 In our opinion, the Wordpress Franken-System is almost like using a filing cabinet because you feel like a computer is too expensive.

-- Affordability: Wordpress is free (though you must pay for hosting), and so are many of its plugins.
+- Affordability: The platform is free (though you must pay for Wordpress hosting), and so are many of its plugins.

 - Not having everything you need in one place can get tiring.